Soccer-Reaction to Chelsea's sacking of manager Frank Lampard | Sports-Games

 Reaction to the sacking of Chelsea manager Frank Lampard on Monday:

-"This was a very difficult decision for the Club, not least because I have an excellent personal relationship with Frank and I have the utmost respect for him.
+CHELSEA OWNER ROMAN ABRAMOVICH "This was a very difficult decision for the Club, not least because I have an excellent personal relationship with Frank and I have the utmost respect for him.
 He is a man of great integrity and has the highest of work ethics.
-However, under current circumstances we believe it is best to change managers" - Chelsea owner Roman Abramovich.
-"Utterly ludicrous after his first bad run.
+However, under current circumstances we believe it is best to change managers."

+FORMER ENGLAND STRIKER GARY LINEKER COMMENTING ON REPORTS LAMPARD WOULD BE SACKED "Utterly ludicrous after his first bad run.
 It was always going to need time given so many new signings feeling their way into a new club.
 Patience being a virtue is seldom recognised in this sport.
-They never learn" - Former England striker Gary Lineker commenting on reports Lampard would be sacked.
+They never learn."

+FORMER CHELSEA DEFENDER MARIO MELCHIOT "It took him a little bit too long to get his team playing the way he wanted it, and I think the price tag he had on it really was one of the crucial decisions for the club."

-"I think the minute that the club spent the money that they did in the summer, and brought the players in that they brought in, it was always going to bring a lot more expectation and we know what happens at Chelsea with expectation." - Former England defender Gary Neville.
-"It saddens me.
+FORMER ENGLAND DEFENDER GARY NEVILLE "I think the minute that the club spent the money that they did in the summer, and brought the players in that they brought in, it was always going to bring a lot more expectation and we know what happens at Chelsea with expectation." -

+CRYSTAL PALACE MANAGER ROY HODGSON "It saddens me.
 I thought he did an excellent job last season.
-I was rather hoping that the idol of the fans and Chelsea legend that he is, he'd get a longer shot than 18 months." - Crystal Palace manager Roy Hodgson.
+I was rather hoping that the idol of the fans and Chelsea legend that he is, he'd get a longer shot than 18 months."

-"People talk about projects and ideas.
+MANCHESTER CITY MANAGER PEP GUARDIOLA "People talk about projects and ideas.
 They don't exist.
 You have to win or you will be replaced.
 I am not judging Chelsea's decision.
 I respect their decision.
-But our world is to win as much as possible." - Manchester City manager Pep Guardiola.
-"It's part of the business." - Southampton manager Ralph Hasenhuettl.
+But our world is to win as much as possible."

+LEICESTER CITY MANAGER BRENDAN RODGERS "He had the courage to step out of an amazing career and could have taken an easier route.
+It was a job he couldn't turn down, even though he didn't have a lot of experience.

+"Results haven't been what he would have wanted, but I feel it's a job that needed time."
+WEST HAM UNITED MANAGER DAVID MOYES

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)